-May 15, the Inter-Parliamentary Committee on Cooperation between the National Assembly of the Republic of Artsakh and the National Assembly of the Republic of Armenia started the regular session.
+May 15, the Inter-Parliamentary Committee on Cooperation between the National Assembly of the Republic of Artsakh and the National Assembly of the Republic of Armenia started the regular sitting.

-Opening the session, President of the Republic of Armenia National Assembly Ararat Mirzoyan spoke about the mutual contacts and established ties between the two Armenian parliaments during the previous months.
+Opening the sitting, President of the Republic of Armenia National Assembly Ararat Mirzoyan spoke about the mutual contacts and established ties between the two Armenian parliaments during the previous months.

 Welcoming the launch of the joint sitting of the RA NA – the Republic of Artsakh NA Inter-Parliamentary Cooperation Committee, the Head of the Armenian parliament emphasized the necessity of discussing issues of national importance.
 Presenting the agenda of the sitting, Ararat Mirzoyan touched upon the role of parliamentary diplomacy in the process of the Azerbaijani-Karabakh conflict settlement, in particular in terms of resisting the adoption of resolutions that contradict the fundamental rights and freedoms of the Artsakh people.